Checkmarx/JS-SCP/src/cryptographic-practices/pseudo-random-generators.md

 also be `base64`, `ascii`, `utf-8`, `utf16le`/`ucs2` or `binary`.

-You may notice that running [crypto.randomBytes][4] is slower than [Math.random][1] but this is expected: the fastest algorithm isn't always the safest.
+You may notice that running [crypto.randomBytes][4] is slower than [Math.random][1] but this is expected - the fastest algorithm isn't always the safest.
 Crypto's `randomBytes` is also safer to implement; an example of this, is the fact that you *CANNOT* seed crypto/rand, the library uses OS-randomness for this, preventing developer misuse.

-If you're curious about how using `Math.random` can lead to problems, a great article has been written about a problem in Chrome's V8 Engine related to it's use.
+If you're curious about how using `Math.random` can lead to problems, a great article has been written about a problem in Chrome's V8 Engine related to its use.
 You can read it [here][5].

-So remember, if randomness is crucial (like in cryptography or token generation), then don't use `Math.random()`.
+So remember, if randomness is crucial (like in cryptography or token generation), don't use `Math.random()`.
 Instead, use `crypto.randomBytes()`.

 Finally, it's important to establish and use a policy and process for cryptographic key management.
 For example, a specialist is in charge of the key